 - Knead, either by hand or in a machine, for 5-10 minutes until the dough is smooth and elastic

-- Put a tsp of olive oil into a clean bowl, spread it around the base and sides with your fingers, then place the dough in the bowl, cover with a clean tea towl and leave to rise for 60-90 minutes, or until doubled in size
+- Put a teaspoon of olive oil into a clean bowl, spread it around the base and sides with your fingers, then place the dough in the bowl, cover with a clean tea towl and leave to rise for 60-90 minutes, or until doubled in size

 - When risen, knock back, knead briefly, then divide into two.
 Your dough is ready to use